cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

-## A simple command to setup a network bridge between raspberry pi workers and master utilizing dnsmasq
+## A simple command to setup a network bridge between raspberry pi's and a manager pi utilizing dnsmasq
 WARNING: This program is designed for Raspberry Pi and must not be executed on your laptop